 PFS might also help protect against future compromise of the encryption algorithm itself, if for example it ever becomes feasible to brute-force the encryption keys, this effort would have to be multiplied by how many keys there are to crack.

 In simpler encryption systems, keys are generated and reused over time for storage and communications.

 The big downside of static encryption keys is that unless you change keys regularly, a hacker only needs to compromise a single key on your computer to compromise all your encrypted files and emails.
-Even if you were to change keys regularly, you would still likely keep the previous keys in case you needed to access old emails or files.
+Even if you were to change keys regularly, you would likely still keep the previous keys in case you needed to access old emails or files.

-ExpressVPN uses dynamic encryption keys for Perfect Forward Secrecy
+ExpressVPN uses dynamic encryption keys for perfect forward secrecy

 Not all data requires future accessibility.
 When you open an HTTPS-encrypted website, the browser doesn’t need to store the encrypted data for long.
 After all, you are always able to re-request the same page or keep a copy of it locally.

 VPN connections are very similar in that there is no need to store or re-access transmitted information.
-And while there is no guarantee that intermediaries such as internet service providers (ISPs) or governments won’t keep a copy of the encrypted transmitted data, Perfect Forward Secrecy makes the information as useless as possible.
+And while there is no guarantee that intermediaries such as internet service providers (ISPs) or governments won’t keep a copy of the encrypted transmitted data, perfect forward secrecy makes the information as useless as possible.

 Every time you connect to ExpressVPN servers, including with our innovative Lightway protocol, the security certificate’s authenticity is verified.
 Once authenticated, a unique encryption key is negotiated through the Elliptic-Curve Diffie-Hellman (ECDH) key exchange.
 Through this negotiation, the server and client are able to derive an encryption key without risk of interference from a third party.